Accommodations

 Located right in the middle of the 69 Stations of the Nakasendo, it was known as Narai Sengen (meaning “1000 houses”) and was a post town that flourished from the many travelers that passed through there.

-All 12 guest rooms are unique and diverse, drawing on the structure of two historic buildings with two different uses and floor plans.
-By immersing yourself in these historical buildings with unique structures, you can experience the history it has undergone through the ages and come in contact with countless stories.
+All 16 guest rooms are unique and diverse, drawing on the structure of 4 historic buildings with different uses and floor plans.
+By immersing yourself in these historical buildings with unique structures, you can experience its history through the ages and come in contact with countless stories.

 These rooms offer a special accommodation experience unique to traditional private dwellings that have been instrumental in the local culture, making them vastly different from run-of-the-mill hotel rooms.